allison-eunse/neurogenomics-kb/QUICK_REFERENCE.md

 - **Cross-domain update example** (brain + genetics + integration):

-  > “You are part of a team of domain agents (brain, genetics, integration, scripts, master).
+  > "You are part of a team of domain agents (brain, genetics, integration, scripts, master).
   > In **your own domain slice**, update any relevant docs and KB cards so that the description and usage of the UKB fMRI and genetics datasets are consistent across model cards, dataset cards, and walkthroughs.
   > Do not edit files that are clearly outside your domain.
-At the end, summarize exactly which files you changed and why.”
+At the end, summarize exactly which files you changed and why."

 - **Master coherence pass example**:

-  > “Act as the **Global master / coherence agent**.
+  > "Act as the **Global master / coherence agent**.
   > Read across the project to check naming and conceptual consistency between brain and genetics sections.
   > You may only edit: README, ORGANIZATION_SUMMARY, QUICK_REFERENCE, TREE_VIEW, docs index/integration docs, KB section READMEs, and the integration cards for genetics embeddings and UKB alignment.
-  > Propose and apply small edits to those meta files so they accurately describe the current structure and relationships in the KB.”
+  > Propose and apply small edits to those meta files so they accurately describe the current structure and relationships in the KB."

-- **Domain-specific update example (brain only)**:

-  > “Consider only **brain-related** docs, walkthroughs, model cards, and datasets.
-  > Bring BrainMT and BrainLM docs + cards into alignment with the `hcp_fmri_tensor` and `ukb_fmri_tensor` dataset cards, updating only brain files.
-  > Do not modify genetics or non-brain content.”

 ---